Our bra fit guide will help you to get the best fit from your bra.

 - The straps on a bra should only give 10% of the support.

-- If the band of the bra is fitted correctly you should be able to slide the straps off without the bust dropping or moving.
+- In a correctly fitted bra you should be able to slide the straps off without the bust dropping or moving too much.

 - We recommend having the straps so that you can fit two fingers beneath the band comfortably.